Jimscaline

-Jimscaline (C-(4,5,6-trimethoxyindan-1-yl)methanamine) is a conformationally-restricted derivative of the cactus-derived hallucinogen mescaline, which was reported in 2006 by a team at Purdue University led by David E. Nichols.
-It acts as a potent agonist for the 5-HT_{2A} and 5-HT_{2C} receptors with the more active (R)-enantiomer having a K_{i} of 69 nM at the human 5-HT_{2A} receptor, and around three times the potency of mescaline in drug-substitution experiments in animals.
-This discovery that the side chain of the phenethylamine hallucinogens could be constrained to give chiral ligands with increased activity then led to the later development of the super-potent benzocyclobutene derivative TCB-2.
+Jimscaline, also known as C-(4,5,6-trimethoxyindan-1-yl)methanamine, is a conformationally-restricted derivative of the cactus-derived psychedelic drug mescaline, which was reported in 2006 by a team at Purdue University led by David E. Nichols.
+It acts as a potent agonist for the serotonin 5-HT_{2A} and 5-HT_{2C} receptors with the more active (R)-enantiomer having an affinity (K_{i}) of 69 nM at the human serotonin 5-HT_{2A} receptor, and around three times the potency of mescaline in drug discrimination tests in animals.
+This discovery that the side chain of the psychedelic phenethylamines could be constrained to give chiral ligands with increased activity then led to the later development of the highly-potent benzocyclobutene derivative TCB-2.
+Jimscaline is not a controlled substance in Canada as of 2025.